Frank Sinatra: Political views and activism

 In the 1980 presidential election, Sinatra donated $4 million to Ronald Reagan's campaign.
 Sinatra arranged Reagan's Presidential gala, as he had done for Kennedy.
 In 1985, Reagan presented Sinatra with the Presidential Medal of Freedom, remarking, "His love of country, his generosity for those less fortunate ... make him one of our most remarkable and distinguished Americans."

-In June 1984, Sinatra performed at the State Dinner in the White House honoring Sri Lankan President J. R. Jayawardena at the invitation of Reagan.
+On June 18, 1984, Sinatra performed at the state dinner in the White House honoring Sri Lankan president J. R. Jayewardene at the invitation of Reagan, singing "Strangers in the Night" and "Fly Me to the Moon".